Alex Cuthbert

-Alex Cuthbert (born 5 April 1990) is a Welsh rugby union player.
-Born in Gloucester, he plays on the wing for the Ospreys and the Wales national team.
+Alex Cuthbert (born 5 April 1990) is an English-born Welsh rugby union player.
+Born and raised in Gloucester, he plays on the wing for the Ospreys and the Wales national team.

 Early life

 Born in Gloucester, Cuthbert went to Newent Community School.
 He gained a diploma at Hartpury College before studying at Cardiff Metropolitan University.

 Playing career

 Cuthbert first played rugby during his years studying at Newent Community School playing club rugby for Hucclecote RFC and Westbury-on-Severn RFC.
 He later moved to Hartpury College where he was a member of Hartpury College R.F.C., coached by Allan Lewis in a team that included Jonny May on the opposite wing.
 He then moved to study at UWIC, where he played for both the college and Cardiff RFC.

 Cuthbert came to wider attention in 2011 with the Cardiff Blues.
 As an attacking threat he underlined his credentials during the region's Heineken Cup campaign - scoring a brace as they secured a quarter-final berth with victory over Racing Metro.